Between The Raised Beaches And Fintray Bay The Mainland Recedes

 “For one reason or another, I found myself at the age of 41 and have never left the British mainland when I and my partner decided to visit the islands in the firth of Clyde. this series of three albums document these experiences.

-In the case of Arran it is a fantasy as we will not have an opportunity to visit that island until the spring due to the difficulties of traveling there.
+In the case of Arran, it is a fantasy as we will not have an opportunity to visit that island until the spring due to the difficulties of travelling there.” – elizabeth

 The album “Lowland Islands.
 1 (Greater Cumbrea)” is a sonic interpretation of the islands in the Clyde river firth, Scotland.
 Building on a prolific back-catalogue, elizabeth Veldon utilises structured harmonics, minimalist drones and alternating scales to represent Kilchatten Bay & Fintray Bay on the west coast of Scotland.

-These drones express an isolation from the mainland, a barrenness and also the fragility of being a passing soul through a timeless landscape.
-There is a bleak sense of otherwordliness when you listen to these drones – almost alienation.
+This album expresses an isolation from the mainland, a barrenness and also the fragility of being a passing soul through a timeless landscape.
+There is a bleak sense of otherworldliness when you listen to these drones – almost alienation.

 This is the first album in a three-part series that explores the artist’s relationship with isolated areas – figuratively and literally.

 Released on 1st November 2016.
 This album will be on the bigger download sites by the 30th November 2016.